Lochia After Birth: Complete 2026 Color Stages Guide

 • Maintain hydration and careful hygiene to support recovery and reduce infection risk.

-You can protect your freedom by tracking changes without fear.
+You can protect your health by tracking changes without fear.
 Use a clean pad count, note the amount of bleeding, and watch for clots or odor.
-Additionally, understanding postpartum hemorrhoids can help you recognize other common postpartum challenges.
+Understanding postpartum hemorrhoids can also help you recognize other common postpartum challenges.

 If symptoms worsen, contact your clinician.
-This active monitoring helps you recover with confidence through each postpartum phase.
+Active monitoring helps you recover with more confidence through each postpartum phase.

 Frequently Asked Questions